 - Student identified by the ASCC President

-- Director of Budget & Fiscal Planning (Ex Officio, non-voting)
+- Associate Vice President of Budget & Resource Planning (Ex Officio, non-voting)

 The UBC is advisory to the Provost and the Vice President for Finance and Administration.
 Each year, the Provost will charge the UBC with a specific agenda for the coming year.
 A regular meeting schedule for the UBC to meet with the Vice President for Finance & Administration or their designated representative.
 The UBC will contribute an independent point of view to central university budgeting, and will monitor central budgeting on the timeliness, regularity, visibility, and accuracy of its reports.